davidsemakula/davidsemakula.github.io/blog/2023-05-15-introducing-wamu.md

 ---
 slug: introducing-wamu
 title: Introducing Wamu
-description: A protocol for computation of threshold signatures by multiple decentralized identities
+description: A protocol for computation of threshold signatures by multiple cryptographic identities
 authors: [david-wamu]
 tags: [Wamu, threshold signatures, threshold cryptography, multi-party computation, MPC]
 ---

-I'm proud to announce [Wamu] - a protocol for computation of threshold signatures by multiple decentralized identities.
+I'm proud to announce [Wamu] - a protocol for computation of threshold signatures by multiple cryptographic identities.

 [Wamu]: https://wamu.tech

-Multisig wallets (e.g. [Safe]) are already [widely adopted][dune-eth] and have proven the importance of noncustodial shared wallets with threshold access structures controlled by multiple decentralized identities, for mainstream users and decentralized teams and organizations.
+Multisig wallets (e.g. [Safe]) are already [widely adopted][dune-eth] and have proven the importance of noncustodial shared wallets with threshold access structures controlled by multiple cryptographic identities, for mainstream users and decentralized teams and organizations.

 [Safe]: https://safe.global/wallet